L'insegnamento prevede 12.0 CFU erogati con Didattica Innovativa come segue:

 Students will: - know and understand the instruments and methods for designing a communicative artefacts system; - be able to apply the methodological and technical skills learnt during the project development phases; - independently and in a group develop and interpret perceptive mechanisms and chromatic systems, sharing and communicating the project choices made, developing attitude for negotiation, team building, leadership and conflict handling.

 Course Description & Learning Outcomes

-The contemporary widespread use of digital videos, games, pictures, audio and text and their distribution across media leads to the rise of new consumption behaviours and the spread of new interactive narrative forms.
-Thus, storytelling practices represent both a spontaneous way for producing and sharing content and a design field to be explored further.
+The contemporary widespread use of digital and interactive videos, games, images and memes, audio and text, and their distribution across media leads to new consumption behaviours that feed the experimentation of new interactive narrative forms.
+Thus, storytelling practices represent both a spontaneous way for producing and sharing content and an issue to further explore within the design field.

 The design exercise is also discussed by the viewing and analysis of audiovisual work from movies and TV series to games.
 Knowledge achieved is directly applied into exercises.

 The course is mainly positioned in the communication domain, and analyses interactive narrative from the perspective of design, offering a methodology and a set of tools to help designers in training to conceive and produce interactive narrative projects.
 From distributed narratives to narrative games, interactive narrative projects are challenging the communication ecosystem introducing further degrees of complexity.

 The course is composed of lecture sessions – devoted to lectures, discussion and critique –, and design studio sessions – spent on working on the assignments and design exercises.
 Learning modes consist of articles reading, lecture presentations, seminars, discussions, existing work analysis, own design exercise, own work presentations, demos and their review.